-However, there are no guidelines on what constitutes to a “session” provided by the IRS or the tax code; extrapolating from an example of a U.S. Tax Court case, where the proceeds from a single day of gambling was defined as a “session”, we can assume that DFS gameplay from one day would be classified as a session.
+However, there are no guidelines on what constitutes to a “session” provided by the IRS or the tax code; extrapolating from an example of a U.S. Tax Court case, where the proceeds from a single day of gambling were defined as a “session”, we can assume that DFS gameplay from one day would be classified as a session.

-According to Publication 529 – Miscellaneous Deductions For use in preparing 2015 Returns, the IRS advises the taxpayer to keep accurate records of the name and address of gaming establishments used, date and exact type of wagering activity, net winnings or loss and names of other people present at the time of the event, to ensure correct tax amount is paid.
+According to Publication 529 – Miscellaneous Deductions For use in preparing 2015 Returns, the IRS advises the taxpayer to keep accurate records of the name and address of gaming establishments used, date and the exact type of wagering activity, net winnings or loss, and names of other people present at the time of the event, to ensure correct tax amount is paid.
 Many DFS sites offer players the facility to extract transaction history but this can prove risky as any inaccuracies are the taxpayers’ responsibility to explain to the IRS and not the gaming operators’.

-It is also important to note that when DFS is titled a gambling activity, the loses are no longer subject to the 2% rule; the players can deduct losses no matter how small the amount, unless the gamer is resident in one of the many states that do not allow gambling losses to be deducted at all.
+It is also important to note that when DFS is titled a gambling activity, the loses are no longer subject to the 2% rule; the players can deduct losses no matter how small the amount unless the gamer is resident in one of the many states that do not allow gambling losses to be deducted at all.

 DFS Taxes for Professional Vs Amateur Player

-While most players pursue DFS as a hobby or as an amateur, some players can be classifies as professional fantasy sportsmen.
+While most players pursue DFS as a hobby or as an amateur, some players can be classified as professional fantasy sportsmen.
 The process of filing taxes as a professional does vary quite a lot from their amateur peers’.

 Professional and Amateur Title for Fantasy Sports Personnel

-Once again, there are no guidelines provided by the IRS on how to distinguish a professional from amateur fantasy sports player; no recorded court cases can shine light on the issue either.
+Once again, there are no guidelines provided by the IRS on how to distinguish a professional from an amateur fantasy sports player; no recorded court cases can shine a light on the issue either.
 Thus, under these circumstances, looking at Commissioner v.
-Groetzinger, 480 U.S. 23 (1987), where the Supreme Court of the United States addressed what qualifies a trade or business under Section 162(a) of the Internal Revenue Code, hence, established the professional gambler standards, we can extend to gauge how to identify a pro DFS player – “If one’s gambling activity is pursued full-time, in good faith, and with regularity, to the production of income for a livelihood, and is not a mere hobby, it is a trade or business….”
+Groetzinger, 480 U.S. 23 (1987), where the Supreme Court of the United States addressed what qualifies a trade or business under Section 162(a) of the Internal Revenue Code, hence, established the professional gambler standards, we can extend to gauge how to identify a pro-DFS player – “If one’s gambling activity is pursued full-time, in good faith, and with regularity, to the production of income for a livelihood, and is not a mere hobby, it is a trade or business….”

 As DFS has not been classified as gambling or not in most U.S. states, it is difficult to determine professional status for a player.
-However.as the taxpayer is responsible for filing the correct tax; it would only makes sense to assess each player, lost in the grey area, on an individual basis by a tax professional.
+However.as the taxpayer is responsible for filing the correct tax; it would only make sense to assess each player, lost in the grey area, on an individual basis by a tax professional.

 Reporting Income as a Professional

 A professional DFS player has to file their income, as a business, using Schedule C (Form 1040) – Profit or Loss From Business (Sole Proprietorship).
 The net income reported is subject to an additional self-employment tax, of 15.3%, which is the Social Security and Medicare tax, on top of any income payable tax.
-Social Security portion of the tax, which is 12.4%, is capped at $118.500, however unlike wage earners, there players are allowed to deduct half of the self-employment tax, which would be the equivalent of an employer’s contribution.
+Social Security portion of the tax, which is 12.4%, is capped at $118.500, however, unlike wage earners, their players are allowed to deduct half of the self-employment tax, which would be the equivalent of an employer’s contribution.

 DFS players are allowed to follow the same rules when it comes to deducting their “ordinary and necessary” expenses as hobby players.
 If DFS is considered a non-gambling activity, just like amateur players, professionals are allowed to deduct gaming losses and expenses; however, while the amateurs are only allowed to deduct the losses from their net DFS profits, the professional players have no limitations to the DFS losses and expenses; they can use their DFS losses to offset another income source from the same tax year.

-If however, DFS is considered to be gambling, the professional player may only deduct gaming losses from the net DFS profits; there are however, no limitations of “ordinary and necessary” expenses.
+If however, DFS is considered to be gambling, the professional player may only deduct gaming losses from the net DFS profits; there are, however, no limitations of “ordinary and necessary” expenses.